 Working toward sustainable land-use in the Bulkley Valley

 The Bulkley Valley Community Resources Board (BVCRB) is a collection of local citizens with a range of value perspectives who guide local land-use decisions.
 It was first established in 1991 to complete the Bulkley Land and Resource Management Plan (LRMP), widely regarded as one of British Columbia’s most successful land-use plans.
 Today, the Board continues to play an important role in determining the future of land use in the Bulkley Valley.

 The BVCRB meets on the third Monday of every month unless otherwise specified.
 There are no meetings in July or August.
 All meetings are open to the public and held at 7:00 p.m..
-This year options to meet are now in person, teleconferene or Skype.
+This year we plan to meet in person, in Smither's Council Chambers.
 Click minutes for minutes, correspondance and presentations.
 Other presentations and histories can be found under their related LRMP value.

 Meeting dates are scheduled for 7pm:

 Monday November 21, 2022 - the location of this meeting is to be announced soon

 Monday March 20, 2023

 Monday June 19, 2023